Criminal Defense Lawyers in Columbia, SC

 You should never give a verbal or written statement to law enforcement without consulting an experienced Columbia Criminal Defense Attorney.
-Like when dealing with insurance companies after an accident, anything you say can be twisted and used against you.
 The best and top-rated criminal defense attorneys in Columbia SC agree that law enforcement officers are specifically trained in using interrogation techniques that elicit information from you and that may harm your defense.
-To get this information, an interrogating investigator may claim he is just there to help you, acting as though they are your friend and want to get to the truth.
+To get this information, an interrogating investigator may claim he is just there to help you and just wants to get to the truth.
 In reality, they want you to give a statement that could be used to prove you were at the scene, involved in the act, or know pertinent information about the crime.

 How do I avoid giving a statement?

-What can an attorney and his law office do if I am being questioned or investigated?
+What can an attorney do if I am being questioned or investigated?

 An experienced Columbia Criminal Defense Attorney close to me will know how to handle a law enforcement request for contact.
 The first step is to determine what exactly the officer is investigating and what role he or she believes you played.
 A criminal defense lawyer will also try to determine the stage of the investigation – whether law enforcement just wants to ask questions to gather additional information during its investigation, or whether there is already a warrant for your arrest.

-Law enforcement officers do not have to relay this information to the attorney, but will usually provide some sort of direction as a courtesy.
-Once the attorney at the Strom Law Firm LLC knows what stage the investigation is in, our firm will be better able to protect your rights you through the investigative process.
+Law enforcement officers are not under any obligation to relay this information to the attorney, but will usually provide some sort of direction as a courtesy.
+Once the Columbia Criminal Defense attorney at the Strom Law Firm LLC knows what stage the investigation is in, our firm will be better able to protect your rights and guide you through the investigative process.
 The attorney will act as a go-between to facilitate the communication between you and law enforcement.